EGI-Federation/notebooks/source/operations.rst

 ::::::::::::::::::::::::::::

-As the master will be on a private IP, you won't be able to directly interact with it, but you can still ssh into the VM using the ingress node as a bastion host (you can get the different hosts with ``TF_STATE=./terraform terraform-inventory --inventory``)
+As the master will be on a private IP, you won't be able to directly interact with it, but you can still ssh into the VM using the ingress node as a gateway host (you can get the different hosts with ``TF_STATE=./terraform terraform-inventory --inventory``)

 .. code-block:: shell

    $ ssh -o ProxyCommand="ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -W %h:%p -q egi@<ingress ip>" \
          -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null egi@<master ip>
    egi@k8s-master:~$ kubectl get nodes